Using A Ketogenic Diet For Hypothyroid

 Luckily, following a ketogenic diet will automatically drop and stabilize insulin and blood sugar.
 That is as long as you control stress levels and avoid common food sensitivities.

-Stress and reactive foods can cause cortisol responses that stimulate the release of glucose, causing blood sugar spikes even when not consuming a lot of sugars.
+Stress and reactive foods can cause cortisol responses that stimulate the release of glucose, causing blood sugar spikes even when not consuming a lot of sugar.
 Controlling these factors will drastically improve your chances of success.

 Low Calories